Exhibition Info

 Tyndall stone is a limestone quarried since the late 19th century, specifically from around the communities of Garson and Tyndall in the province of Manitoba within Treaty 1 Territory, located in so-called Canada.
 Tyndall stone is millions of years old and is the bedrock of this geographical region.
 For those who live on the prairies, this stone is easily recognizable and, similarly to volcanic rock throughout México, can be seen in domestic and public settings throughout Canada.
 Tyndall stone was used in the construction of the Ottawa Parliament Building, and a similar limestone was used to build the walls at Lower Fort Garry, where Treaty 1 was signed in 1871 after negotiations between the Anishinaabe, Cree, and British Crown representatives.

-This exhibition is presented with the generous support of the Winnipeg Arts Council with funding from the City of Winnipeg
+This exhibition is presented with the generous support of the Canada Council for the Arts and the Winnipeg Arts Council with funding from the City of Winnipeg

 WAC logo 2022 ENG Black Horiz